Discipline & Unity

 “Many of you have come to the end of your scholastic career and stand at the threshold of life.
 Unlike your predecessors, you, fortunately, leave this University to enter life under a sovereign, independent state of your own.
 It is necessary that you and your other fellow students fully understand the implications of the revolutionary change that took place on the birth of Pakistan.
 We have broken the shackles of slavery, we are now a free people.
 Our state is our own state.
 Our government is our own government of the people, responsible to the people of the state and working for the good of the state.
 Freedom, however, does not mean license.
 It does not mean that you can now behave just as you please and do what you like irrespective of the interests of other people or of the state.
 A great responsibility rests on you and, on the contrary, now more than ever, it is necessary for us to work as a united and disciplined nation. ”

 - Speech: The Role of Students in Nation Building

 - Context: Speech at the Dacca University Convocation

-Further, we must be disciplined and create order in society.
-We must overcome raw impulses and unchecked religious sentiments and govern our raw passions by restraint, willpower, and reason.
-Let us remember that what we do upon some great occasion will probably depend on what we already are: and what we are will be the result of previous years of self-discipline.
+We need to build the spirit to exert ourselves for progress and never cease in our endeavors, especially in the face of obstacles.
+Freedom encourages self-empowerment, but it also entails responsibility towards our fellow citizens.
+A disciplined and united effort for continual human progress in Pakistan is the conviction we want to produce in our people.
+We must overcome raw impulses and unchecked religious sentiments and govern ourselves by restraint, willpower, and reason and completely overcome mob behavior.
+Let us remember that what we do upon some great occasion will probably depend on what we already are, and what we are will be the result of previous years of self-discipline.